Books and me...

 LWB is very small and proudly independent.
-I'm looking for something quite simple: well written stories.
+I'm looking for something quite simple: well-written stories.
 The quality of the writing will always be my first consideration when looking at submissions.
 I've been fortunate so far in finding seven hugely talented authors.
 I plan to publish up to four books a year and I will give "equal billing" to all of them when it comes to publicity and marketing.
-My ambition is to publish more working class writers - so far I have signed one, Chris Walsh, whose debut novel The Dig Street Festival will be published in December 2020.
+My ambition is to publish more working class writers - so far I have signed one, Chris Walsh, whose debut novel The Dig Street Festival will be published in March 2021.

 I'm a one woman band; essentially doing this job part time, alongside my own writing, and my critiquing work.
 I hope the business will grow and LWB will become known for publishing truly wonderful books.